A Study of Black Holes in $F(R)-$ModMax Gravity: Gravitational Lensing and Constraints from EHT Observations: Optical properties

 According to the obtained results by the EHT collaboration, the supermassive BH at the center of the galaxy M87* has the following values \cite{Kumar:kg}

-where $ M $ and $M_{\odot}$ are the mass of the object and Sun mass. $ \theta $ and $D$ denote the angular diameter of the shadow and the distance of the M87* from the Earth, respectively.
+where $ M $ and $M_{\odot}$ are the mass of the object and Sun respectively.
+Further, $ \theta $ and $D$ denote the angular diameter of the shadow and the distance of the M87* from the Earth, respectively.
 Using these numbers, the diameter of the shadow in units of mass can be obtained as \cite{Akiyama:eht}

 According to Eq. (\ref{EqdM87b}), within $ 1\sigma $ uncertainty $9.5 \lesssim d_{M87^{*}}\lesssim 12.5$ whereas within $ 2\sigma $ uncertainty $8 \lesssim d_{M87^{*}}\lesssim 14$.
-To find the allowed regions of the model parameters, we have plotted Fig. \ref{Fig4} (for negative values of $ R_{0} $) and Fig. \ref{Fig5} (for positive values of $ R_{0} $).
-From Fig. \ref{Fig4}, it can be seen that $d_{sh}<7$ for all values of parameters in the case of AdS BHs.
-In other words, the resulting shadow is not in agreement with EHT data for a BH in AdS spacetime.
-Fig. \ref{Fig5} shows the allowed regions of the parameters for dS BHs.
-The green-colored area corresponds to the area that is consistent with the observational data within $ 1\sigma $-error.
+To find the allowed regions of the model parameters, we have plotted Figs. (\ref{Fig4}) and (\ref{Fig5}) (for negative values of $ R_{0} $) and Fig. (\ref{Fig6}) (for positive values of $ R_{0} $).
+In the uppermost plots in Figs. (\ref{Fig5}) and (\ref{Fig6}), the green-colored area corresponds to the area that is consistent with the observational data within $ 1\sigma $-error.
 While the cyan-colored area shows the region which is in agreement with EHT data within $ 2\sigma $ uncertainty.
-As can be observed, for a very limited region of the parameters, dS BHs have a shadow in agreement with observational data.
+From Figs. \ref{Fig4}(a) and \ref{Fig4}(b), it can be seen that $d_{sh}<6$ for positive values of parameter $ f_{R_{0}}$, while for $ f_{R_{0}}<-1$, the shadow diameter can have greater values (see Fig. \ref{Fig4}(c)).
+Top panels of Fig. (\ref{Fig5}) verify that the constraint (\ref{EqdM87b}) can be satisfied for $ f_{R_{0}}<-1$.
+Fig. (\ref{Fig6}) displays the admissible parameter space region for $ R_{0}>0 $ (dS case).
+From this figure, one finds that a consistent result with EHT data can be observed for $ f_{R_{0}}>-1$.
+Therefore, $ f_{R_{0}}$ parameter is the main parameter in making the simulated shadow to be consistent with the M87* data.